vlang/v/vlib/encoding/csv/README_csv_reader.md

 	end_index    i64    = -1
 	mem_buf_size int    = 1024 * 64 // default buffer size 64KByte
 	separator    u8     = `,`
-	comment      u8     = `#` // every line that start with the quote char is ignored default_cell string = '*' // return this string if out of the csv boundaries empty_cell   string // return this string if empty cell end_line_len int = endline_cr_len // size of the endline rune
+	comment      u8     = `#` // every line that start with the comment char is ignored default_cell string = '*' // return this string if out of the csv boundaries empty_cell   string // return this string if empty cell end_line_len int = endline_cr_len // size of the endline rune